ForeverOnPCP/ForeverOnPCP/README.md

 # ?| Projects Currently In Development
 - Notice: Open source projects will be released when version 1 of the program is finished
 - Nibiru Roblox Toolbox (Closed Source)
-- Nibiru Username Sniper (Open Source)
+- Nibiru Essay Writer (Open Source)

 # 📱| Contact
 - Twitter: Message me on [twitter](https://twitter.com/ForeverOnPCP)